Victorious-Life-Church/victorious-life/index.md

 title: Victorious Life Church
 ---

-# Hello from Victorious Life Church
+# Hello from Victorious Life

-We are glad that you clicked just the right buttons to get here.
-Hope this page is informative but in case you need more information feel free to email us

 <div class="left">
     <img src="{{ '/images/lobby1.jpg' | relative_url }}" />
 </div>

+We are glad that you clicked just the right buttons to get here.
+Hope this page is informative but in case you need more information feel free to email us

 ## Service Times